JoaHT/Absentee-Project/README.md

-# PROJECT - EMPLOYEE HEALTH
+# PROJECT - Absenteeism in the workplace

 ![](images/Absentee.jpg)